sowmyavarma43/medi-connect/README.md

     ```

 This will start the application, and you can access it in your browser at `http://localhost:5173` (or another port if 5173 is in use).
+ and to test this use this login creds for the demo

+user name --  doctor@test.com
+password -- test123